SergeBakharev/carvera_a_to_z/dust-collection.md

 ## GRBL settings

-The Shapeoko's default configuration procedure in Carbide Motion programs a set of specific GRBL parameters in the controller.
+The Carvera's default configuration procedure in Makera CAM programs a set of specific GRBL parameters in the controller.
 Depending on the version of CM used, these settings were meant to be conservative, they are ideal while learning how to use the machine, but they can then be tuned to more aggressive values to improve jogging and homing speed.

 I tuned mine based on a great [suggestion ](https://community.carbide3d.com/t/testing-more-aggressive-grbl-settings/19280/8)from **@wmoy** on the forum, and captured them here for reference: